JCCyC/hdbdos-16k/README-16K.txt

 - Patch:
 hdbdos-16k.patch          Changes to generate HDB-DOS/16, applies cleanly to
-                          ToolShed GitHub repository as of Jul 21, 2025 (https://github.com/nitros9project/toolshed)
+                          ToolShed GitHub repository as of Jul 30, 2025 (https://github.com/nitros9project/toolshed)

 README.txt                This file

+ISSUES:

+- ERNO appears as HPOINT when opening a program in a CoCo 3
+- Errors in disk functions are not correctly intercepted - program silently ends instead

 TO DO: